Martha Ingols

 Michael James

-A magician when it comes to quilts.
-His early work struck a chord with me when I first saw it at the Renwick Museum.
-It's a symphony in the medium of color, in which tints and hues flow through each other, changing each other in the process.
+His early work fascinated me when I first saw it at the Renwick Museum.
+It's a symphony of color, in which tints and hues flow through each other, changing each other in the process.
 Technically, his quilts are mind-boggling: it's impossible to tell by looking at the corners whether the straight or the curved lines were sewn first.
-Sometime in the 1990's, James acquired a fabric printer and his work changed dramtically: he stopped using as many bright colors and complex shapes, and began focusing his compositions on images printed from his computer.
+In the 1990's, James started using a fabric printer to incorporate digital images, and his style changed dramatically.

 William Morris